Published On: Jun 13 2011 11:56:51 AM EDTUpdated On: Jun 09 2015 02:00:00 AM EDT

 Scott Valentine played Mallory's artist boyfriend, Nick Moore.
 Nick was introduced in 1985 and he became a recurring character for the rest of the series.

-Valentine has continued to act, mostly in TV shows and direct-to-video movies, since "Family Ties."
+Valentine continued to act, mostly in TV shows and direct-to-video movies, since "Family Ties."
 His most recent role came in 2010 when he starred in "Airline Disaster" as the pilot of a hijacked airliner who also happens to be the brother of the U.S. president, played by his "Family Ties" co-star Meredith Baxter.
 He is now a partner in the investment firm Excelsior Capital Partners and remains involved with movie and television production as a producer and financier.

 Tracy Pollan (left) was only on "Family Ties" for one season as Alex's squeeze, Ellen Reed.
 But it was enough to make an impact on Fox.
 The two married in 1988 and are still together.